Bfarkiani/IP-over-UDP/README.md

 - **udp_endpoints**: UDP endpoints where the VPN server is listening.
 - **routes**: These are used to configure `iptables` to redirect traffic through the tunnel device created by the VPN.

 For each route, the VPN needs to know where to send the traffic.
-Therefore, the keys in `routes` and `udp_endpoints` must match.
+Therefore, `routes` and `udp_endpoints` keys must match.
 However, you can specify different UDP endpoints for each route.

 ### Example